How to Apply Mineral Sunscreen (The Right Way!)

 Mineral sunscreens are very effective, so like we said, no more than a teaspoon amount is necessary for your face.
 The more liberally you apply, the thicker the coat, and the more white residue will appear.

-Due to the effectiveness of mineral sunscreens, there isn’t much need to apply it too liberally, as a little bit goes a long way.
+Due to the effectiveness of mineral sunscreens for sun safety, there isn’t much need to apply them too liberally, as a little bit goes a long way.
 But with that said, it’s always better to apply too much (and just rub it in a bit more) rather than not enough and suffer from the sun’s wrath.

 Which Mineral Sunscreens Rub In Best?